 Take a spiritual tour

 Velnkanni is a religious centre.
-Take a tour of its various churches and fell the bliss.
+Take a tour of its various churches and feel the bliss.
 Even if you’re not a Christian, respect the place and the grace it bestows.

 Frolic around on the beach